brightzheng100/kubernetes-the-hard-way-on-docker/docs/01-build-images.md

 We're going to use `kind`'s [base image](https://github.com/kubernetes-sigs/kind/tree/master/images/base) with some small changes:

 - Install extra components: `vim-tiny`
+- Remove some pre-installed components like `containerd`, as we will install them during the process
 - `mkdir /kind` to make the image happy as we don't use `kind create cluster` to automate the cluster creation process

 ```sh